amaranth-lang/rfcs/text/0016-soc-csr-regs.md

 }
 ```

 - a `.elaborate(self, platform)` method, that instantiates a `csr.Multiplexer` submodule and connects its bus interface to `self.bus`.
-The registers of `self.register_map` are added as submodules.
+The registers in `self.bus.memory_map` are added as submodules.

 ## Drawbacks
 [drawbacks]: #drawbacks